kaltokri/just-the-docs-test/docs/reports/report-types.md

 Whenever you call ```.test```, you will not generate a new report but update the existing one.

+{: .warning }
-__Attention__: The key is unique in that server.
+> The key is unique in that server.
 You must not use the same key for two different reports, they will replace each other otherwise.